 When requesting relief due to reasonable cause, the client should prepare to explain the facts of why they missed the deadline and are filing late.
 Also, they should disclose how they handled tax affairs when they wanted to be considered an S Corp but weren’t yet approved to do so.
 Another critical point to communicate is what the LLC or C Corporation did to fix the situation upon learning they hadn’t requested S Corp election correctly.

-If you’ve set your sights on S Corp tax treatment effective in the following tax year, you can file their Form 2553 anytime in the current year.
+If you’ve set your sights on S Corp tax treatment effective in the following tax year, you can file Form 2553 anytime in the current year.